Have you ever asked yourself:

 Do it as often as possible.
 Get the feeling for the music.
 The Song of the Week is a great starting point to find danceable songs.

 17. Attend a dance workshop

 Instead of just taking classes.
-It's more intense, sometimes even overwhelming, but it brings you faster to new heights.
+It's more intense, sometimes even overwhelming, but it brings you to new heights much faster.

 18. Listen to blues music

 This is related to Jazz and swing.
 Learn the difference of the styles.
 What feelings do you get while listening?

 Beside the AABA form, this is the most used form in swing music.
 Also related to musicality.

 The focus is usually more on the social aspect of dancing.
 Often without classes, but with lots of social activities.
 Meet new people, get inspired.

 21. Register for Herrang Dance Camp or another camp

 Camps that last a week or even longer are quite different to workshop weekends.
 You can dive into the swing dance world and forget about everything else.
 You even start to dream swing :)!
 A perfect environment for grand strides.